fortuity/subdomain-authentication/README.markdown

 The [Devise](http://github.com/plataformatec/devise) community and  [subdomain_routes](http://github.com/mholling/subdomain_routes/) author are your best source for answers to questions about authentication and subdomain implementation.
 For specific issues with this application, you can submit [bug reports](http://github.com/fortuity/subdomain-authentication/issues) at GitHub.
 If you want to post complaints (or praise!) about this application, there is a forum for this application at [Get Satisfaction](http://getsatisfaction.com/origin/products/origin_rails_23subdomain_authentication_example_application).

 This application is provided without additional documentation or support.

+## Contributing

+If you make improvements to this application, please share with others.

+* Fork the project on GitHub.
+* Make your feature addition or bug fix.
+* Commit with Git.
+* Send the author a pull request.

+If you add functionality to this application, create an alternative implementation, or build an application that is similar, please contact me and I'll add a note to the README so that others can find your work.

 ## Similar Applications